2025-05-17

 high speed trains, using free public WiFi in tier-2

-(3) For the auxiliary phone, order a prepaid physical
+For the auxiliary phone, buy a tourist SIM card at major

 At home, using a browser, go to https://www.12306.cn/en